sozonikvova/rsschool-cv/cv.md

 ### About me:

-Greetings!I’m a 25-year-old front-end development enthusiast from Ukraine.
+Greetings!
+I’m a 25-year-old front-end development enthusiast from Ukraine.
 I'm currently diving deeper into web development and really enjoying it.
 With a strong foundation in JavaScript, HTML, and CSS, I’m excited to create stunning and interactive websites.

 ---

 ### Proficiency and Skills:
-* JavaScript Basics
+* JavaScript Basics;
-* HTML5, CSS3
+* HTML5, CSS3;
-* Node.js
+* Node.js;
-* Git, GitHub
+* Git, GitHub;
-* VS Code
+* VS Code;
-* Figma, Pixso, Skecth
+* Figma, Pixso, Skecth.

 ---